izak/ib.bluelantern.morningstar/README.md

-# Morningstar plugin vir BlueLantern
+# Morningstar plugin for BlueLantern

 This is a pyramid extension.
 It starts up a thread that periodically queries the MorningStar TriStar MPPT for voltage and current values.
 It publishes